exosite/industrial_iot_schema/channel-signal_io_schema.md

 The interval that is considered a timeout for a channel.
 Can be the same as report rate but typically set at a larger interval to provide room for network slowness and reconnections.
 Typically not used by the device but used by an Asset signal in the application to generate timeout events for the asset / device UI's, timeout events in the asset logs, and future possibilities.  *E.g. The device reports a channel every 1 minute but if it hasn't reported for 5 minutes, this is an event that may need to have a call to action for. *

 ### Channel to Signal Configuration relationship
 Signals inherit channel properites once created in the application.
-Once a signal has been created through, changs to the channel's configuration do not automatically get applied to the signal's properties.
+Once a signal has been created through, changes to the channel's configuration do not automatically get applied to the signal's properties.
 A signals properties, such as 'timeout', can be changed (if the application allows for it), but will not result in a change back down to the device channel.

 #### IoT Properties
-Advanced use only for allowing for server side converion of data.
+Advanced use only for allowing for server side conversion of data.
 Not supported for normal ExoSense application use.
 Not recommended.
 Must not be used by the device.

 ## Device Data Transport Schema